Research In The Garden

 The Franklinia Foundation projects, 2004-2014

-For ten years the Franklinia Foundation has partnered with UBC Botanical Garden to support conservation research.
-This has led to important research, both at UBC and internationally with partners, while making possible training opportunities and research experiences for staff and students.
+For ten years, the Franklinia Foundation partnered with UBC Botanical Garden to support conservation research.
+This partnership led to important research, both at UBC and with international partners, while making training opportunities and research experiences for staff and students possible.

-In terms of scope of impact, the Foundation’s support has led to meaningful engagement with a broad community through joint expeditions, with procurement and exchange of plant material and public engagement in the form of presentations and lectures.
+The Foundation’s support has led to meaningful engagement with a broad community through joint expeditions, with procurement and exchange of plant material and public engagement through presentations and lectures.
 It has also helped catalyze significant collaborations with a number of botanical gardens and international organizations.

 Research focus and capacity development at UBC Botanical Garden

-Franklinia Foundation supported conservation work has contributed greatly to the Garden’s mission (conservation research and teaching), while enriching the scientific collections and public enjoyment of the David.
+Conservation work supported by the Franklinia Foundation has contributed greatly to the Garden’s mission (conservation research and teaching), while enriching the scientific collections and public enjoyment of the David.
 C. Lam Asian Garden.

 Andrew Hill, Curator, David C. Lam Asian Garden (since 2008)

 • 2014 Vietnam, Hoang Lien Son expedition

 • 2010 United States, North America-China Plant Exploration Consortium meeting at the Arnold Arboretum and China, Sichuan expedition